mnrk/miku/readme.md

 ## Hints

-* It's recommended to use your own html combinator / template engine, miku's template system is for completeness rather then usefulness...
-The author has removed the section on view from this readme.
-Examples can still be found in `src/Test/Test.hs`.
+* It's recommended to use your own html combinator / template engine.
 Try DIY with, e.g. [moe](http://github.com/nfjinjing/moe).
-The template code will stay for, say, a few years, but will eventually fade away.
 * [Example view using custom html combinator (moe in this case)](http://github.com/nfjinjing/miku/blob/master/src/Test/Moe.hs)
 * When inspecting the request, use `ask` defined in `ReaderT` monad to get the `Hack2.Environment`, then use helper method defined in `Hack2.Contrib.Request` to query it.
 * `Response` is in `StateT`, `html` and `text` are simply helper methods that update the state, i.e. setting the response body, content-type, etc.